How to Configure OSPFv3

 Enable IPv6 unicast-routing

 Cisco routers do not have IPv6 routing enabled by default.
-IPv6 routing configuration required unicast-routing enabled on Cisco routers.
-So, to enable IPv6 unicast routing use the following command in global configuration mode.
+The IPv6 routing configuration requires unicast routing to be enabled on Cisco routers.
+So, to enable IPv6 unicast routing, use the following command in global configuration mode.

 Router(config)# ipv6 unicast-routing